joccing/geoguru/README.md

 or if you can't remember the whole name,

-$ cmain.py -f raw/data.out uru
+$ cmain.py -f raw/data.out urug

 To find all statistics that involve the substring 'pop'

-$ cmain.py -f raw/data.out uru pop
+$ cmain.py -f raw/data.out urug pop

 Version History
 ===============